AeonGames/AeonGUI/README.md

 Right now, in 2019 the idea is to create a SVG agent that implements a subset of the SVG DOM, making UIs easily implemented via SVG files.
 **I really hope this is the last iteration of what AeonGUI actually IS**

+2023 Update: At one point in time implementing a full SVG agent with JavaScript bindings seemed like a good idea, it may be, but compiling and maintaining V8 for 2 different compilers on 2 different platforms just for this purpose is very futile.
+At this time GCC 11/12 has too many incompatibilities to be able to keep up, more time is spent trying to catch up than it is really worth it, so JavaScript support is being dropped at this time.
+C# via Mono is being considered instead, but the code will stay C++ for the moment and for the near future.

 COMPILATION
 -----------